Commissioned Study reveals digital maturity in procurement is lagging behind perceived progress

 “To ensure that technology empowers procurement transformation, rather than constrains it, leaders must consider their current and future requirements when evaluating options,” added David Khuat-Duy.
 “Doing so ensures a steady progression along their journey and the ability to gain an edge on competitors.”

 “Ivalua is uniquely able to empower and accelerate every stage of the digital transformation journey.
-Our platform helps organisations overcome obstacles like poor supplier onboarding and low user adoption.
-This is why we maintain the industry’s highest customer retention rate, at over 98%, year after year, while serving the most demanding brands in the world.”
+Our platform helps organisations overcome obstacles like poor supplier onboarding and low user adoption.”

 To download the full “The Path to Effective Procurement Transformation” study* please click here